flowingis/Idephix/docs/writing_extensions.rst

 An Extension are identified by a name, and are capable of:

 - registering new Tasks, so they will be directly available from CLI
-- add functionality to your `Idephix` instance so you can use them within other tasks
+- registering methods that will be hooked into the Idephix instance so you can use them within other tasks

 Writing Extensions
 ------------------

 An Extension is simply a class implementing `\Idephix\Extension` interface.
-This will require you do define a name and a TasksCollection.
-If your extension don't need to register new tasks (you may just want to add some logic to Idephix so you can use it from other tasks), you can simply return an empty collection using `\Idephix\Task\TaskCollection::dry()`.
+This will require you do define a name and, TasksCollection and a MethodCollection.
+If your extension don't need to register new tasks or methods, you can simply return an empty collection (`\Idephix\Task\TaskCollection::dry()` or `\Idephix\Extension\MethodCollection::dry()`).

 If you need an instance of the current `\Idephix\IdephixInterface` within your extension, simply implement also the `\Idephix\Extension\IdephixAwareInterface` and you'll get one at runtime.

-Every public method will be plugged into Idephix and will be available for other tasks to use:
+Only method registered by `::methods()` will be plugged into Idephix and will be available for other tasks to use:

 .. code-block:: php